-The goals of the study were to see how well the treatments worked, how long it took for breast cancer to come back and which patients had fewer side effects.
+This study was done to see how well the treatments worked, how long it took for breast cancer to come back and which patients had fewer side effects.
 Patients were put into two groups by chance (randomized) to reduce differences between the groups.
-This was done because no one knew if one treatment was better than the other.
+This was done because no one knew if one knew if one treatment was better than the other.